Access a Mendix Model Using Web API

 Modifying the Unit Content

-You can modify a Mendix model by leveraging the add<ElementName> helper methods.
+You can modify a Mendix model using the add<ElementName> helper methods.

 const newEntity: DomainModels.Entity = await domainModel.addEntity({ name: "NewEntity", attributes: [{ name: "MyAttribute", type: "AutoNumber" }]});